cyatteau/cityjs-medellin-2024-geospatial-talk/README.md

 - [Slides PDF](https://github.com/cyatteau/cityjs-medellin-2024-geospatial-talk/blob/main/Slides.pdf)

+## Requirements

+Before running most of the demo projects, please ensure you have the following:

+- Sign up for an [ArcGIS Location Platform Account](https://developers.arcgis.com/) to access necessary APIs and services.

 ## Demo Projects

 I presented several demos during the talk, each showcasing different aspects of geospatial technologies.
 You can explore them in the following folders: